matthew-sporman/24G-Frontend-Test-Project/README.md

 So instead of crashing, the img tag’s src becomes undefined.

-This is something I got stuck on for a hot minute (20 minutes) and was the source of why nothing was appearing beneath my welcome message.
-Vue is a relatively new thing for me, but I wanted to make use of it now, as you mentioned it being your primary framework, so no better time than the present to get familiarized with it.
+This is something I got stuck on, and was the source of why nothing was appearing beneath my welcome message.
+Vue is a relatively new thing for me and I wanted to make use of it now, as 24G mentioned it being their primary framework.
 I have only used it once before, but it was a very small scale media player I was just fooling around with.

 Problem 2:
 I ran into an issue when trying to use Google’s Material You close icon for the drink info cards.